Skip to content

 6. Verify the connection:

-After starting, run /status in Claude Code and confirm it shows:
+After it launches successfully, type the /status command in Claude Code and confirm it shows:

 text